tencentyun/intlcloud-documents/product/互联网中间件/API网关/购买指导/免费额度_intl.md

-The first **1 million** calls in each month are free for each user.
+For every user, the first **1 million** calls each month are free of charge.